micro/micro/README.md

 web apps should be built as microservices and therefore treated as a first class citizen in a microservice world.
 It behaves much the like the API reverse proxy but also includes support for web sockets.

-**Sidecar** - The Sidecar is a language agnostic RPC Proxy which provides all the features of go-micro as a HTTP endpoints.
+**Sidecar** - A language agnostic RPC proxy which provides all the features of go-micro as a HTTP endpoints.
 While we love Go and believe it's a great language to build microservices, you may also want to use other languages, so the Sidecar provides a way to integrate your other apps into the Micro world.
 It can be used as a standalone way to build fault tolerant microservices.